QTDUadmin/QTDUsite/content/registration/index.md

 ---
 We will be accepting registrations here from July 10th 2023, after abstracts have been reviewed.
 Numbers are limited so priority for registration will be given to those presenting a talk.
+There will be a small conference fee of $90 (AUD), with support for registrants with limited funding to be made available.
 More information will appear on this page closer to the registration opening date.